Covid-19 (Coronavirus) update

 Driving: Eastbury is located just off the A13 and A406 routes.

-Blue Badge Parking: we have 2 blue badge parking spots on site
+Blue Badge Parking: we have blue badge parking on pavement by the main driveway gates

 Coach: coach drop off and pick up only as parking is restricted.
 Coaches should park in designated parking sites located in the centre of Barking.

 Toilets: all toilets including the accessible toilet and baby changing facilities are located on the first floor.

 Lockers: are available on the second floor if you wish to store your belongings while you visit the house.